Skip to main content

 2 Children must be 2 years old by 31 August to receive influenza vaccine in the routine programme in autumn/winter.

-If Fluenz is contraindicated, use a suitable inactivated flu vaccine.
+3 If Fluenz® is unsuitable, use inactivated flu vaccine.

-Check the relevant chapter of the Green Book for individuals requiring a 3 dose schedule.
+4 Check the relevant chapter of the Green Book for individuals requiring a 3-dose schedule.

 Selective immunisation programmes